 When the action is running there will be a number of dialogues that are there for help or can be set.
-If all the defaults are used you will create a projectable image 1400x1050 pixels and it will have two borders.
+If all the defaults are used you will create a projectable image 1600 x 1200 pixels or 1400x1050pixels (depending on which action is chosen and it will have two borders.

 These are the dialogue boxes that will be displayed